 No, if you are a privately funded patient you can see a physiotherapist without a referral.
 You will require a doctor's referral if your visit will be funded by Medicare, The Department of Veteran’s Affairs, WorkCover or The Roads and Transport Authority.

 For your initial physiotherapy appointment, please bring along any doctors' letters or referrals and any scans or x-rays you have of the affected area.
 If you have private health insurance, bring your card as we can claim for your treatment on the spot with HICAPS.
-If you have a CDM referral and your treatment is funded through Medicare, bring your Medicare card and we will bulk bill you.

 Ideally, wear loose, comfortable clothing.
 During the assessment, the physiotherapist may ask you to remove clothing to expose the area being assessed and treated.
 If we are unable to do this around your clothing, a gown will be provided.